 ELIGIBILITY FOR MARRIAGE AT PRINCE OF PEACE

-According to Canon Law, any person seeking the Sacrament of Marriage at Prince of Peace must be a registered parishioner or living within our parish boundaries.
+According to Canon Law, an engaged person seeking the Sacrament of Marriage at Prince of Peace must be a registered parishioner or living within our parish boundaries.

-In an initial consultation, the priest will be getting to know you and maybe a little bit about “the story” of how you have discerned that God is calling you to marriage.
+The engaged couple will meet with a priest for an initial consultation.
+At this meeting, the priest will be getting to know you and maybe a little bit about “the story” of how you have discerned that God is calling you to marriage.
 In addition, this first meeting also involves getting started on the paperwork required for marriage and formally setting the wedding date.

 IMPORTANT NOTICE: Do not schedule a reception venue prior to this Initial Consultation.